 Legumes, Nuts and Seeds

-Beans and other legumes also make the list of starchy carbs.
+Beans and other legumes also make the list of starchy carbs, even though the USDA includes them as good sources of protein.
 Adzuki, black, mung, fava, garbanzo, kidney, lima, pink, pinto and white beans like navy and great Northern fall into this category, as do all varieties of lentils.
-You may think of peas as vegetables, but they’re technically legumes, and in their many configurations -- green, split, yellow and black-eyed -- they qualify as starchy carbs.
+You may think of peas as vegetables, but they're technically legumes, and in their many configurations — green, split, yellow and black-eyed — they qualify as starchy carbs.

 Nuts and seeds contain starch, too, although some much more than others.
 For example, a serving of cashews is much higher in starch than Brazil nuts or walnuts, which contain almost no starch; and sunflower seeds supply significantly more than tiny sesame seeds.